 If the consignee/Customer discovers that part of the shipment is short, the shortage must be noted on the delivery receipt at the time of delivery.

-The consignee must note the shortage on the delivery receipt as a written alarm for Carrier’s personnel who will attempt to locate the shortage.
+The consignee must note the shortage on the delivery receipt as a written alarm for Carrier's personnel who will attempt to locate the shortage.
 The Customer must notify the Carrier immediately.
-Before you make contact, please have the following information: • Freight Bill Number • Names and addresses of the shipper and consignee • Number of pieces • Number of missing pieces • Weight of shipment • Delivery date • Any part number or serial number • A complete description of the missing pieces (size, shape, color, packaging details, etc.) • Any other information you would think helpful in identifying the lost freight
+Before you make contact, please have the following information: freight bill number, names and addresses of the shipper and consignee, number of pieces, number of missing pieces, weight of shipment, delivery date, any part number or serial number, a complete description of the missing pieces (size, shape, color, packaging details, etc.), and any other information you would think helpful in identifying the lost freight.

 As soon as the damage or shortage has been identified, you should complete the form on this page.
 Please contact your Company sales agent for the password to access the form.
 If the damage is deemed minimal and can be repaired, the repairs need to be completed prior to filing the claim.
 If the damage is deemed a total loss and requires complete replacement, the replacement must be shipped with the same Carrier to file for the replacement freight cost, or the claim can be filed with the original freight cost, whichever is greater.